 How does Anxiety work?

 Our brain’s job, among many things, is to keep us safe.
 It’s constantly scanning to detect issues that may threaten our safety and security.
 When we experience danger, our brain encodes the characteristics of that event so that when or if we encounter something similar it can protect us.
-It will send a message to other parts of the brain and body to fight, flight or freeze in response to the perceived threat.
+It will send a message to other parts of the brain and body to fight, fly, or freeze in response to the perceived threat.
 Pretty helpful right?
 The trouble is that once that threat has been encoded, the brain will be cued to respond to all things that are similar to that first traumatic event.
 That’s when anxiety can become a hindrance.
 Here’s an example:

 Let’s say we have a car accident on a rainy night.
-Soon after the accident, we notice when faced with the potential for driving in the rain, we experience physiological responses that include: increased heart rate, sweaty palms, shaking, jitteriness, nausea and/or shallow breathing.
+Soon after the accident, we notice when faced with the potential for driving in the rain, we experience physiological responses that include: increased heart rate, sweaty palms, shaking, jitteriness, nausea, and/or shallow breathing.
 Our brain has connected rain with danger.
 Let’s say a loved one has a pretty important meeting on a rainy night and asks us to drive them.
 We may respond in a multitude of ways:

-How can therapy help?
+How can therapy help with anxiety and trauma?

 There are a variety of therapies that can help you manage your anxiety.
-Our therapists are skilled in Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Mindfulness Based Stress Reduction Strategies, Brainspotting and EMDR.
+Our therapists are skilled in Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Mindfulness-Based Stress Reduction Strategies, Brainspotting, and EMDR.

 It is our sincere belief that the most important component of therapy is relationship and so we first spend time getting to know you and your experience and then collaboratively develop a plan for treatment.
-We are committed to providing quality care and stay up to date on the latest therapeutic interventions and techniques.
+We are committed to providing quality care and staying up to date on the latest therapeutic interventions and techniques.